Mike Zunino Player Props: Guardians vs. Twins

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Mike Zunino?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Mike Zunino At The Plate

-- Zunino is batting .196 with seven doubles, three home runs and 13 walks.
+- Zunino is hitting .196 with seven doubles, three home runs and 13 walks.

-- Zunino has picked up a hit in 14 of 35 games this year, with multiple hits five times.
+- Zunino has reached base via a hit in 14 games this year (of 35 played), and had multiple hits in five of those games.

-- Zunino has picked up an RBI in 20.0% of his games this year, with more than one RBI in 8.6% of his games.
-He has also driven in three or more runs in one contest.
+- In 20.0% of his games this season, Zunino has had at least one RBI.
+He's picked up more than one in 8.6% and driven in three or more of his team's runs in one contest.

 - He has scored in nine of 35 games (25.7%), including multiple runs twice.